 Clovernook Center Adaptive Sports & Leisure Program

-Clovernook Center for the Blind & Visually Impaired, in partnership with Cincinnati Children’s Hospital Medical Center, is proud to offer adaptive sports and recreational activities for children and young adults who are blind or have visual impairments.
-From skiing in the winter to year-round activities like boxing or rock-climbing, our catalog and calendar of activities is growing.
+Clovernook Center for the Blind & Visually Impaired, in partnership with Cincinnati Children’s Hospital Medical Center, is proud to offer adaptive sports and leisure activities for children and young adults who are blind or have visual impairments.
+From skiing in the winter to year-round activities like boxing or rock climbing, our catalog and calendar of activities are growing.

 With younger kids with blindness or visual impairments, there is an emphasis on literacy – getting them through school.
 With young adults, there is an emphasis on ADLs (or Activities of Daily Living) and/or career development.
 Clovernook Center provides these services: whether it be through our Pediatric Low Vision Clinic our partnership with Cincinnati Children’s Department of Ophthalmology, or by leveraging our existing assets for on-site activities.
 Now, Clovernook Center’s Adaptive Sports program adds an exciting offering to our range of services.

 About Youth Adaptive Sports & Leisure